MicrosoftDocs/cloud-adoption-framework/docs/organize/suggested-skills.md

 Microsoft Learn is a new approach to learning.
 Readiness for the new responsibilities that come with cloud adoption doesn't come easily.
 Microsoft Learn provides a rewarding approach to hands-on learning that helps you achieve your goals faster.
 Earn points, reach new levels, and achieve more.

-The following are a few examples of role-specific learning paths on Microsoft Learn:
+The following are a few examples of role-specific learning paths:

-- [Business users](/learn/browse/?roles=business-user) may experience a steep learning curve when they help plan, test, and adopt cloud-based technology.
-Microsoft Learn modules focus on adopting cloud models and tools for better managing business through cloud-based services.
+- [Business users](/learn/browse/?roles=business-user) might experience a steep learning curve when they help plan, test, and adopt cloud-based technology.
+Learn modules focus on adopting cloud models and tools for better managing business through cloud-based services.

 - [Solution architects](/learn/browse/?roles=solution-architect) can access hundreds of modules and learning paths.
 The available topics range from core infrastructure services to advanced data transformation.